 Dancing is our primary physical activity which takes place in the school’s dance studios and hall.
 The school has a basketball and 5-a-side football court on site.
 We run sports clubs for our Senior pupils, who are also coached in squash and use the gym facilities at Coventry & North Warwickshire Cricket Club.
-Junior School pupils use the nearby Alan Higgs Centre and the AT7 Centre for swimming.
+Junior School pupils use the nearby Alan Higgs Centre for sports and swimming.

 Numerous classes take place after-school and at lunchtimes e.g. Drama, Choir, Production, Disco, Commercial, Street Dance, etc.

 There is no charge for the vast majority of extra-curricular activities.
-However, private music lessons and off-campus sports activities are charged on top of the Fees.
+However, private music lessons are charged on top of the Fees.

-All outings for Senior and Junior School children are included in the Fees, with the exception of residential visits at home or abroad.
+All educational viists for Senior and Junior School children are included in the Fees, with the exception of residential visits at home or abroad.
 Payment for residential outings is always staggered to make payment as manageable as possible.